Thermal energy storage: Ground heat exchange thermal battery

 A ground heat exchanger (GHEX) is an area of the earth that is utilized as a seasonal/annual cycle thermal battery.
 These thermal batteries are areas of the earth into which pipes have been placed in order to transfer thermal energy.
 Energy is added to the GHEX by running a higher temperature fluid through the pipes and thus raising the temperature of the local earth.
 Energy can also be taken from the GHEX by running a lower-temperature fluid through those same pipes.

 GHEX are usually implemented in two forms.
-The picture above depicts what is known as a "horizontal" GHEX where trenching is used to place an amount of pipe in a closed loop in the ground.
+The picture above depicts what is known as a "horizontal" GHEX, where trenching is used to place an amount of pipe in a closed loop in the ground.
 They are also formed by drilling boreholes into the ground, either vertically or horizontally, and then the pipes are inserted in the form of a closed-loop with a "u-bend" fitting on the far end of the loop.

-Heat energy can be added to or removed from a GHEX at any point in time.
-However, they are most often used as a Seasonal thermal energy storage operating on an annual cycle where energy is extracted from a building during the summer season to cool a building and added to the GHEX.
+Heat energy can be added to or removed from a GHEX at any point.
+However, they are most often used as a seasonal thermal energy storage operating on an annual cycle, where energy is extracted from a building during the summer season to cool a building and added to the GHEX.
 Then that same energy is later extracted from the GHEX in the winter season to heat the building.
 This annual cycle of energy addition and subtraction is highly predictable based on energy modelling of the building served.
 A thermal battery used in this mode is a renewable energy source as the energy extracted in the winter will be restored to the GHEX the next summer in a continually repeating cycle.
 This type is solar powered because it is the heat from the sun in the summer that is removed from a building and stored in the ground for use in the next winter season for heating.
-There are two main methods of Thermal Response Testing that are used to characterize the thermal conductivity and Thermal Capacity/Diffusivity of GHEX Thermal Batteries—Log-Time 1-Dimensional Curve Fit and newly released Advanced Thermal Response Testing.
+There are two main methods of thermal response testing that are used to characterize the thermal conductivity and thermal capacity/diffusivity of GHEX thermal batteries—log-time 1-dimensional curve fit, and the newly released advanced thermal response testing.

-A good example of the Annual Cycle nature of a GHEX Thermal Battery can be seen in the ASHRAE Building study.
+A good example of the annual cycle nature of a GHEX thermal Bbttery can be seen in the ASHRAE Building study.
 As seen there in the 'Ground Loop and Ambient Air temperatures by date' graphic (Figure 2–7), one can easily see the annual cycle sinusoidal shape of the ground temperature as heat is seasonally extracted from the ground in winter and rejected to the ground in summer, creating a ground "thermal charge" in one season that is not uncharged and driven the other direction from neutral until a later season.
 Other more advanced examples of Ground-based Thermal Batteries utilizing intentional well-bore thermal patterns are currently in research and early use.
+GHEXs are commonly used in thermal energy networks and networked geothermal.